timjansen/minified.js/README.md

 and especially for what I need.
 And the 25-30kb size that they have after gzipping will can also cause a significant delay on low-bandwidth networks.

 In the last years I worked on some personal projects (<a href="http://jarfiller.org">jarfiller.org</a> is the only one that has been published), and when I work on them, I usually strive for perfection.
-Every unneccessary kilobyte hurts.
+Every unnecessary kilobyte hurts.
 So instead of using jQuery, I started writing my own little helper functions to replace jQuery functionality without the overhead.
 As I worked on several projects, I wrote more and more helper functions and started sharing them between projects until they became a library of their own.
 By now they are so mature that I believe that this library, called minified.js, became a valid alternative to jQuery and MooTools at a fraction of the size.